psf/pyperf/doc/api.rst

    with ``add_cmdline_args(cmd, args)`` where *cmd* is the command line (``list``) which must be modified in place and *args* is the :atrr:`args` attribute of the runner.

+   If *show_name* is true, displays the benchmark name.

    If isolated CPUs are detected, the CPU affinity is automatically set to these isolated CPUs.
 See :ref:`CPU pinning and CPU isolation